Board 3.0 : Bringing the Private Equity Model to Public Companies

 09:15 – 12:30 EDT (15:15 – 18:30 CEST)

 About this event

-Please join us for a virtual conference exploring a new model for public company boards (“Board 3.0”) that would use features of the private equity portfolio company governance model, proposed by Professors Ronald Gilson and Jeffrey Gordon.
+A virtual conference exploring a new model for public company boards (“Board 3.0”) that featured the private equity portfolio company governance model, proposed by Professors Ronald Gilson and Jeffrey Gordon.

 Gilson, Ronald J. and Gordon, Jeffrey N., Board 3.0: What the Private‐Equity Governance Model Can Offer Public Companies (Summer 2020).

 Ira M. Millstein Center for Global Markets and Corporate Ownership, Columbia Law School

 Programme queries should be directed to Jeff Gordon (firstname.lastname@example.org)